stereohorse/YANOM-Note-O-Matic/README.md

 Un-zip the downloaded file.

 Use `pipenv install` to configure a virtual environment and install the required dependencies.
-If you are gogint o develop the code use `pipenv install --dev` to install additional devleopment dependencies.
+If you are going to develop the code use `pipenv install --dev` to install additional development dependencies.

 >NOTE it has been seen in some linux versions that a dependency for the package `toml` was not installed automatically.
 The symptoms seen were that when a file was converted using `toml` as the front matter format YANOM would crash.
 The workaround was to use `pipenv install toml` and then YANOM would run OK.